 Use an appropriate water test kit.

-Alternatively use analytical test method for free chlorine is D0005559
+Alternatively use the analytical test method for free chlorine is D0005559

 Principle